Green Finance and Carbon Emissions: A Nonlinear and Interaction Analysis Using Bayesian Additive Regression Trees: Introduction

-To address these research gaps, this study employs Bayesian Additive Regression Trees (BART), which are particularly suited to capturing nonlinear relationships and complex variable interactions.
+To address these research gaps, this study employs Bayesian Additive Regression Trees (BART), which is particularly suited to capture nonlinear relationships and complex variable interactions.
 Drawing on panel data covering multiple economic and environmental indicators across 30 Chinese provinces from 2000 to 2022, the analysis incorporates climate risk into the modeling framework to systematically examine how green finance affects carbon emissions and whether climate risk has a significant impact on emission outcomes.

 This research makes three key contributions to bridge the gaps in variable integration and methodological innovation: first, it incorporates climate risk into the analytical framework to assess its direct effect on carbon emissions and its potential interaction effects with green finance; second, by employing BART, it overcomes the limitations of traditional linear econometric approaches in capturing nonlinear dynamics and interaction effects.
-Combined with interpretive tools such as Partial Dependence Plots (PDPs) and SHapley Additive exPlanations (SHAP), the study reveals the underlying mechanisms through which green finance affects carbon emissions and provides interpretable empirical evidence; third, methodologically, this study expands the analytical toolkit at the intersection of green finance and carbon emissions research, demonstrating the feasibility and value of machine learning approaches in environmental policy evaluation.
-It offers technical guidance for future research and provides a robust empirical foundation for the formulation of green transition policies.
+Leveraging interpretable tools such as Partial Dependence Plots (PDPs) and SHapley Additive exPlanations (SHAP), this study reveals the underlying mechanisms through which green finance associates with carbon emissions and provides interpretable model-based evidence; third, methodologically, this study expands the analytical toolkit at the intersection of green finance and carbon emissions research, demonstrating the feasibility and value of machine learning approaches in environmental policy evaluation.
+As a consequence, this contribution offers technical guidance for future research and provides a robust empirical foundation for the formulation of green transition policies.